 In a city filled with heritage, beauty and creativity, the best restaurants in Berlin excel above all others.
 An expansive metropolis is where history is alive, progressive innovation is rampant, and creative flair is on a high – always interesting, often experimental, and endlessly inspiring.
 A haven for bohemians, Berlin’s distinctive flavour gives way to some of the world’s most outside-the-box creatives.
 Fortunately for the modern gourmand, the culinary world of the German capital lives up to its reputation.

 Exposed brick walls, original wood floors, a mishmash of flea market-sourced tables and chairs, a handful of plants and stickered bathroom stalls — the defining aesthetic traits of Berlin’s restaurants and bars.
 Variety is the spice of life, so they say.
 And, unassuming, Berlin has a lot to offer that’s easily missed during fleeting visits or even by those living in the city.
 The food scene has come a long way lately, and great new restaurants are opening so quickly that it’s hard to keep up.

-Pick any of the many Berlin neighbourhoods and an invigorating restaurant is not far.
-From the all-time classics to the stylish local ‘Kiez’ joints, let by Michelin-star masterminds or ingenious restaurateurs, the best spots in Berlin are all sprinkled with a touch of that exhilarating ‘je ne sais quoi’ that makes the city entirely its own.
+Pick any of the many Berlin neighbourhoods, and an invigorating restaurant is not far.
+From the all-time classics to the stylish local ‘Kiez’ joints, let by Michelin-star masterminds or ingenious restaurateurs, the best spots in Berlin are all sprinkled with a touch of that exhilarating ‘je ne sais quoi’ that makes the city entirely it's own.
 Looking for an extra-special night on the town?
-Let us show you the best of the best the city has to offer offer.
+Let us show you the best of the best the city has to offer.
 Settle into that edgy extravagance and let your palate be swept away.